 While there are a host of challenges to overcome in developing a workable and acceptable arbitration scheme for cross-border insolvency and restructuring matters, the challenges appear to be surmountable with creativity and perseverance.

 As Judge Gropper pointed out, it is well worth pursuing, through the mechanism of international arbitration, the goal of having a single proceeding to coordinate the insolvency of a multinational enterprise and provide centralised control over its worldwide assets, the possibility of a reorganisation, and a single, uniform distribution to creditors of the same priority.

 Dancia Penn OBE QC

-Queen’s Counsel and legal advisor in areas including commercial, corporate, civil, financial services, corporate governance and regulatory matters.
-Dancia also practices as an arbitrator and mediator; she serves as President of the BVI Arbitration Committee, and speaks regularly on arbitration, mediation, law and governance.
+Dancia Penn is Queen's Counsel and a legal advisor in areas including commercial, corporate, civil, financial services, corporate governance and regulatory matters.
+Dancia is also an arbitrator and mediator; she serves as President of the BVI Arbitration Committee, and speaks regularly on arbitration, mediation, law and governance.
 She is also on the Roster of Arbitrators at Arbitration Place, Toronto and the Legal Services Panel of The Government of The Virgin Islands.

 The Honourable Barry Leon